12 Mar What everyone should know about skin cancer: From the early signs to the treatment options

 If you do find yourself battling skin cancer, it’s essential to find the right highly trained and experienced doctor who can guide you through your treatment options and help you select the one that’s going to give you the best possible outcome of being cancer free.

-Center of Surgical Dermatology is the largest medical and surgical skin treatment and wellness facility in Central Ohio.
+Center for Surgical Dermatology is the largest medical and surgical skin treatment and wellness facility in Central Ohio.
 Since 2007, our board-certified Dermatologists, fellowship-trained Mohs surgeons, and caring professional staff have provided patients with treatment they can trust in an environment second to none..
 Learn more about our state-of-the-art Dermatology Center before booking your appointment today.